-29. FINANCIAL INSTRUMENTS: INFORMATION ON FINANCIAL RISKS (Cont'd)
+29. FINANCIAL INSTRUMENTS: INFORMATION ON MATERIAL POLICY INFORMATION AND FINANCIAL RISKS (Cont'd)

 29G.
-Foreign currency risk
+Foreign currency risks

-Foreign exchange risk arises on financial instruments that are denominated in a foreign currency, i.e. in a currency other than the functional currency in which they are measured.
-For the purpose of this financial reporting standard on financial instruments disclosures, currency risk does not arise from financial instruments that are non-monetary items or from financial instruments denominated in the functional currency.
+Foreign exchange risk arises on financial instruments that are denominated in a foreign currency that is a currency other than the functional currency in which they are measured.
+Currency risk does not arise from financial instruments that are non-monetary items or from financial instruments denominated in the functional currency as defined in the financial reporting standard on financial instruments.